eleev/swift-design-patterns/Common Design Patterns/Structural/Delegate/Delegate.md

-# Delegation Design Pattern
+# Delegate Design Pattern
-Delegation is a structural design pattern that is aimed to decompose the responsibilities into smaller, discrete objects called delegates.
+`Delegate` is a structural design pattern that is aimed to decompose the responsibilities into smaller, discrete objects called delegates.
 The pattern is pretty simple and can be constructed by just using a single protocol called delegate protocol.

 ```swift
 public protocol DelegateProtocol: class {